 Head of Faculty: Ron Vandergugten

-They are required to elect at least one Design and Technology unit.
+They are required to elect at least one Design and Digital Technology unit.
 The semester units in year 8 become more specialised, expanding on the skills learnt in year 7 and have a practical focus.
-The subjects offered are:

 A diverse range of subjects is offered to students in years 9 and 10.
 Students have the opportunity to elect to do a range of related subjects and work on enhancing their skills in a specific area, or they may develop a range of skills through studying unrelated subjects.
 All courses have a strong design element and are practically based.
 Students must elect at least one technology subject during years 9 and 10.
 The subjects offered include: